Crossroads (novel): Style

 The most common complaint among critics was that the novel's prose style is mediocre.
-Rumaan Alam, writing for the Nation, noted a dearth of "lovely sentences" in Crossroads, but said that the middling prose style is compensated for by "the charms of plot and momentum, characters and conversation."
-Similarly, an otherwise positive review in the Times admitted that "the prose is bad" and described Franzen as "a major writer with a minor style," though he remains "highly readable."
+Rumaan Alam, writing for The Nation, noted a dearth of "lovely sentences" in Crossroads, but said that the middling prose style is compensated for by "the charms of plot and momentum, characters and conversation."
+Similarly, an otherwise positive review in The Times suggested that "the prose is bad" and described Franzen as "a major writer with a minor style," though he remains "highly readable."
 According to Vulture, the novel contained some "breathtaking" sentences but many more "inert" ones.
 The Times Literary Supplement said that its "frictionless style... sometimes feels a bit lacklustre."
 And Schulz said of Franzen:...his prose has grown looser and laxer; never a showy author, he now sometimes scarcely seems like a good one.
 He has become so assertively styleless that he appears to have deemed linguistic pleasure not only inferior to but anathema to all other literary aims.
 Whole chapters—almost whole books—go by without a beautiful line or an arresting image...
-Franzen does not always seem to be doing the best he can.Conversely, Wyatt Mason argued in the Wall Street Journal that Franzen's prose is excellent.
+Franzen does not always seem to be doing the best he can.Conversely, Wyatt Mason argued in The Wall Street Journal that Franzen's prose was excellent.

 Several reviews commented on the awkwardness of the novel's sex scenes.